Shared IP Pools Overview

 What to do if I’m sending critical emails?

-If you don't want to upgrade another strategy known to be an effective mitigation technique when dealing with rejections from smaller providers, is to reach out to the network administrators for the domains blocking your mail to see if they are able to whitelist your sending domain (most often reached at postmaster@domain.com).
-This will be a viable strategy for smaller email providers.
+If you don't want to upgrade, another strategy known to be an effective mitigation technique when dealing with rejections from smaller providers, is to reach out to the network administrators.
+Check with the domains that are blocking your email to see if they can add your sending domain to their whitelist.
+You can contact them at postmaster@domain.com.